Stonelinks/stonelinks.github.io/contents/posts/windows-based-webcam-control-software/index.md

 tags: systems, arduino, telemetry
 ---

 I love nothing more in life than creating and tinkering with the stuff around me.
 Over the years, this love has taken many different forms.
-It started out somewhere in elementary school with Legos and taking my toys apart (much to the chigrin of my loving parents).
+It started out somewhere in elementary school with Legos and taking my toys apart (much to the chagrin of my loving parents).
 Today it has evolved over the years into weekend projects such as the I'm about to tell you about.

 One weekend early in the semester, I found myself with some rare free time and so I chose to make my own internet-aware pan-tilt fixture for my webcam.
 To my room mates [delight](http://en.wikipedia.org/wiki/Sarcasm), I have placed the controls to this camera on this website.

 Projects such as this are just the kind of thing that I love taking time to do.
-They span the full stack, and involve concepts that go from very low level micro controller programming to high level web programming, using all sorts of code and hardware as inbetween.
-It requirees quite a lot of different skill sets and knowledge of systems integration for this to work.
+They span the full stack, and involve concepts that go from very low level micro controller programming to high level web programming, using all sorts of code and hardware as in between.
+It requires quite a lot of different skill sets and knowledge of systems integration for this to work.
 Anyhow enough self-aggrandizing, I'll describe how I did it starting very low level at the and working my way up.

 ###Hardware